 In accordance with the best practice provisions 2.2.6 and 2.2.7 of the Dutch Corporate Governance Code, on an annual basis our Supervisory Board undertakes to perform an evaluation of the functioning of the Managing Board and the Supervisory Board (which also includes an evaluation of the functioning of the Supervisory Board's committees and its individual members).
-Once every three years, this evaluation is conducted by an independent external expert, whose mission is to assist the Supervisory Board and Managing Board and facilitating discussions within the Supervisory Board on the functioning of the Supervisory Board and facilitating discussions within the Supervisory Board on the functioning of the board, its committees and its members, including an evaluation of the involvement of each member, the culture within the Supervisory Board and the relationship between the Supervisory Board and the Managing Board.
+Once every three years, this evaluation is conducted by an independent external expert, whose mission is to assist the Supervisory Board in this evaluation through, inter alia, conducting interviews with individual members of the Supervisory Board and Managing Board and facilitating discussions within the Supervisory Board on the functioning of the board, its committees and its members, including an evaluation of the involvement of each member, the culture within the Supervisory Board and the relationship between the Supervisory Board and the Managing Board.
 The evaluation for the year ended December 31, 2023, is ongoing at the time of this report.